ASPLOS26-AsymCheck/AsymCheck/README.md

 ## **Quick start**

 We provide codes for seven types of checkpointing solutions.
 They are DataStates-LLM, FastPersist, Gemini, DeepFreeze, CheckFreq, TorchSnapshot and DelayCheck.
-For each methods, there are codes for six models, which are GPT2, BERT, RoBERT, BLOOM, ResNet and VIT.
+For each methods, there are codes for six models, which are GPT2, BERT, RoBERT, BLOOM, ResNet and ViT.

 For example, to run gpt2-10B with DelayCheck: